simeononsecurity/simeononsecurity.ch/content/articles/free-oracle-certifications-cybersecurity-it-professionals/index.en.md

 - **Online Learning Resources**: Oracle University provides a vast range of **online learning resources** to support your journey.
 These resources encompass comprehensive documentation, interactive tutorials, insightful videos, and more.
 They cover diverse Oracle technologies, offering in-depth explanations, practical examples, and best practices.
 Accessible at your convenience, these resources enable self-paced learning and serve as valuable references throughout your career.

-Embrace the offerings of Oracle University to **empower your learning journey** and gain the knowledge and skills necessary for success in the ever-evolving landscape of Oracle technologies.
+Embrace the offerings of Oracle University to **empower your learning journey** and gain the knowledge and skills necessary for success in the rapidly changing landscape of Oracle technologies.

 ______